 Next Model UP

-If the NO CHEST STRAP option brought you to the Polar A370, Polar’s other products with wrist based heart rate is the M200 (intro level GPS running watch.
+If the NO CHEST STRAP option brought you to the Polar A370, Polar’s other products with wrist-based HR is the M200 (intro level GPS running watch.

 Next Model DOWN

 That’s an easier question.
 The next model down is the Polar Loop 2.
-Fairly similar in activity tracking functions like steps, calories and inactivity alert, but without the built-in heart rate sensor.
-The Loop 2 is an attractive and discrete activity band for those looking to increase daily activity.
+Fairly similar tracking functions like steps, calories and inactivity alert, but without the built-in HR sensor.
+The Loop 2 is an attractive and discrete band for those looking to increase everyday activity.

 Similar Alternative Fitness Bands

-- Garmin Vivosport Review – voted Best In Class – a sleek, discrete fitness tracker with GPS and wrist based heart rate
+- Garmin Vivosport – voted Best In Class – a sleek, discrete fitness watch with GPS and wrist based HR

-- Garmin Vivosmart 3 Review – new in April 2017.
-Top of the range fitness tracker with VO2 Max, Fitness Age, Stress score and more
+- Garmin Vivosmart 3 – top of the range tracker with VO2 Max, Fitness Age, Stress score and more

-- Garmin Vivosmart HR Review – replaced by the Vivosmart 3 (above) but still a highly recommended fitness tracker
+- Garmin Vivosmart HR – replaced by the Vivosmart 3 (above) but still a highly recommended fitness band